zoff99/ToxBlinkenwall_raspi_lite_image/README.md

 ## Latest Stable Version (Raspberry PI)

-the latest Release can be downloaded from CircleCI, [here](https://image.toxblinkenwall.org)
+the latest stable version can be downloaded from CircleCI, [here](https://image.toxblinkenwall.org)

 <br><br><b>!!!
 Danger Danger !!!</b><br><br>
 #### Development Snapshot Version (Raspberry PI)

-the latest Development Snapshot can be downloaded from CircleCI, [here](https://image.toxblinkenwall.org/)<br>
+the latest Development Snapshot can be downloaded from CircleCI, [here](https://imagedev.toxblinkenwall.org/)<br>
 **be careful when using this version**